+The modern, fast-paced, cosmopolitan city that is Shanghai, is also an ideal city to get a colorful view into traditional Chinese festivals and events.
 Old Shanghai and traditional Chinese culture thrive beneath the modern and impressive high rises of the city.
 Traditional festivals are celebrated hand in hand with modern or Western festivals such as Christmas or Halloween.

-Festivals and Events List
+Shanghai Festivals and Events List

-Apr.
-28 to May.
+Date: Apr.
 18

 The largest traditional temple fair in Shanghai, Longhua Temple Fair, attracts visitors with its old architecture, unique folk-customs, folk entertainments, snacks, and religious activities.
 It’s on the third day of the third month of the lunar calendar.
 Read more